Ramiz008/Custom-Transformer-model-from-scratch/README.md

 This project implements a Transformer model architecture **from scratch using PyTorch**, inspired by the original "Attention is All You Need" paper.
 It is trained on a **small dummy dataset** (few English to French sentence pairs) for the **purpose of testing architecture and understanding** — not production translation.

+## Why this project matters

+This project implements Transformer architecture from scratch (without Huggingface/nn.Transformer), showing step-by-step how attention, positional encoding, and decoding are used in a real translation task.
+Useful for learning and interview-ready understanding.

 ##  Files

 - `transformers_archi.ipynb`: Contains architecture